rskmoi/namedivider-python/README.md

 NameDivider divides the name using statistical information of the kanji used in the names.

-Measuring the accuracy using a privately held data set, the accuracy is 99.21%.
+Measuring the accuracy using a privately held data set, the accuracy is 99.91%.

-In the next release, scheduled for May 2022, this will be around 99.85 ± 0.010%.
+You can see how it works with [this demo](https://share.streamlit.io/rskmoi/namedivider-python/feature/add_demo/examples/demo/example_streamlit.py "Demo").

 ## Documents